mattermost/docs/source/administration/image-proxy.rst

 Image Proxy Options
 ........................

-Additional options for basic image adjustments such as resizing, cropping and rotation.
+Additional options for basic image adjustments such as the URL signing key.
 Contact your image proxy service provider to learn more about what options are supported.

 Setup Guide